Files

 ChangeDetector

-This transformer is used to detect changes from one dataset to another, given a key or attribute that would be unique to compare.
-Has multiple output ports such as inserted and updated.
+This transformer detects changes from one dataset to another, given a key or attribute that would be unique to compare.
+It has multiple output ports, such as inserted and updated.
 We use the inserted output port for this example.

 BulkAttributeRenamer

-This transformer is used to remove spaces and replace them with underscores “_” so that ArcGIS Online can upload the data in the attributes the same as the previous file.
+This transformer removes spaces and replaces them with underscores “_” so that ArcGIS Online can upload the data in the attributes, the same as the previous file.

 Automation